 While you're in the basement, look at the first floor joists.
 Find the walls that run parallel to those joists.
 Those are non-load bearing walls.

 Step 5 - Check the Center of the House

-On the 1st and 2nd floors of the house, locate any wall that sits comparatively in the center of the house and parallel above the center basement beam.
+On the first and second floors of the house, locate any wall that sits comparatively in the center of the house and parallel above the center basement beam.
 Those are most likely load bearing walls.

 Step 6 - Check Perpendicular Walls